Calisthenics Equipment

 Dip Bars

-What equipment do you need to do calisthenics?
+What calisthenics equipment do you really need?

-There are several pieces of equipment you will want to have if you want to workout at home.
+There are several pieces of equipment you will want to have if you want to work out at home.
 Some calisthenics equipment is absolutely essential.
 Another is nice to have.

-Must have calisthenics equipment
+Essential calisthenics equipment

 For exercises like pull ups and chin ups pull up bar is an unavoidable piece of equipment.
 If you want to do dips you will also need dip bars.
 Bands are really essential for face pulls.